dnjsxor999/GRADER_EvaDB_project/README.md

 The example questions and answers can be found in `Question and Answers examples.pdf` file in this repository.
 Also, you can find the sample rubric for each example question in this repository. (i.e `rubric_example_0`, `rubric_example_1`, and `rubric_example_2`)

+[upadate] you can upload the pdf files (i.e textbooks) in `pdf` folder for generating the reference to help students by giving relevance data.
+Here, for example, "Umakishore Ramachandran_ William D. Leahy Jr - Computer Systems_ An Integrated Approach to Architecture and Operating Systems-Pearson (2010).pdf" is pre-uploaded for testing the example questions and answers.

 ```
 =================================================================================================